skull image of temporal bone rotating

 Fetal Skull

 At birth, the skull is not fully ossified.
-The fontanelles—flexible regions of fibrous connective tissue—allow for distortion during birth.
+The fontanelles—flexible regions of fibrous connective tissue—allow for distortion during birth and accommodate rapid brain growth.

 • Anterior fontanelle: Diamond-shaped, between frontal and parietal bones.